-Booking holds the cleaner structural position, with valuation as the main driver and growth adding further support.
-Hermès International Société en commandite par actions still has the edge on stability, which keeps the comparison from looking entirely one-sided.
+Booking holds the cleaner structural position, with the lead spread across growth and valuation.
+Hermès International Société en commandite par actions still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 This pair is matched through long-term financial trajectory similarity within the selected peer universe.